-|The size of the VPC CIDR block is /56.||The size of the VPC CIDR block is /56.|
+|The subnet mask of a VPC CIDR block can range from /8 to /24.||The subnet mask of a VPC CIDR block is /56.|

-|The size of the VSwitch CIDR block range from /16 to /29.||The size of the VSwitch CIDR block must be /64.|
+|The subnet mask of a vSwitch CIDR block can range from /16 to /29.||The subnet mask of a vSwitch CIDR block is /64.|

-|You can select an IPv4 CIDR block.||You cannot select an IPv6 CIDR block.
-The system assigns an IPv6 CIDR block from the IPv6 address pool to your VPC.|
+|You can specify an IPv4 CIDR block.||You cannot specify an IPv6 CIDR block.
+The system automatically assigns an IPv6 CIDR block to your VPC from the IPv6 address pool.|

-For more information, see Instance type families.
+For more information, see Instance families.

-|ClassicLink is supported.||ClassicLink is not supported.|
+|ClassicLink connections are supported.||ClassicLink connections are not supported.|

-|VPN Gateways and NAT Gateways are supported.||VPN Gateways and NAT Gateways are not supported.|
+|VPN gateways and NAT gateways are supported.||VPN gateways and NAT gateways are not supported.|

-- IPv4 Internet communication
+- IPv4 addresses

-- IPv6 Internet communication
+- IPv6 addresses